Saint Bernard Dog Breed Information

 It is not very playful, but if you make yourself comfortable on the sofa to watch a movie, for example, it is the perfect dog to cuddle with.
 The dog would be completely unsuitable as a company while jogging.
 This would be too much stress for this large and heavy dog.
 Things look a bit different in the winter.
 In cold temperatures, he seems to get a real boost of energy and loves to romp around in the snow.

-Saint Bernard Pros
+Saint Bernard Pros and Cons

 - Good-natured, relaxed temperament